 Spirulina and Brain Health

-You may have heard of the “blood-brain barrier”, it is a separation of the brain and spinal cord from the other organs in the body.
+You may have heard of the "blood-brain barrier", it is a separation of the brain and spinal cord from the other organs in the body.
 This natural mechanism is in place to keep infections from reaching your most vulnerable tissues.
 Your brain contains microglia cells that are the immune system for your nervous system.
-It’s the job of these microglia cells to constantly scavenge your central nervous system for plaque, damaged neurons, and harmful agents.
+It's the job of these microglia cells to constantly scavenge your central nervous system for plaque, damaged neurons, and harmful agents.
 When harmful agents do manage to cross the blood-brain barrier, microglial cells spring into action for defense.
-However, activated microglia are pro-inflammatory and inflammation in the brain is thought to be a major component in the development of degenerative brain diseases.
-Spirulina may be beneficial and provide resistance to the inflammatory and oxidative aspect of microglial cell activation.
+However, activated microglia produce redness and in the brain, which is thought to be a major component in the development of degenerative brain diseases.
+Spirulina may be beneficial and provide resistance to the oxidative aspect of microglial cell activation.
 Research by the Department of Otolaryngology at Buddhist Dalin Tzu-Chi General Hospital in Taiwan found similar oxidation-reduction properties in Spirulina and even stated that these properties may fight against memory loss.

 The Dietary Supplements Information Expert Committee of the United States Pharmacopeial Convention undertook a safety evaluation of spirulina and assigned a Class A safety rating.
 Spirulina is generally considered safe and is backed by a long history of use as a food source and safety in animal models.
 However, when purchasing spirulina or any produce you're going to put into your body, it is important to ONLY invest in quality products that are responsibly produced so as to avoid contamination and guarantee safety.